Overview of Last Will and Testament Washington DC

 2. Making Unclear or Ambiguous Decisions

 Make sure that your wishes are clearly stated in your will.
-If you fail to provide sufficient detail, the courts may not be able to interpret your wishes properly and could make decisions that conflict with what you would have wanted.
+If you fail to provide sufficient detail, the probate court may not be able to interpret your wishes properly and could make decisions that conflict with what you would have wanted.

 3. Not Updating Your Will When Life Circumstances Change